Skip to main content

 • Permission Errors: If you see ERROR: permission denied to create replication slot, ensure your user has both azure_pg_admin and REPLICATION roles.
 The admin user should work without additional configuration.

-• Plugin Not Found: If wal2json is not available, verify that wal_level = logical is set and the server has been restarted.
-Azure Flexible Server includes this plugin by default.
+• Plugin Not Found: If pgoutput is not available, verify that wal_level = logical is set and the server has been restarted.
+Ensure PostgreSQL major version is 10+.

 • Connection Issues: Ensure your Azure firewall rules allow OLake's IP addresses.
 Also verify that the connection string includes the correct server name format: servername.postgres.database.azure.com.